 Combine juicy caprese salad with classic avocado toast and you've got a breakfast that you may be tempted to make again for lunch.

-Here's how to give your avocado toast a sweet upgrade this year, plus an extra boost of protein from Greek yogurt.
+Here's how to give your avocado toast a sweet upgrade, plus an extra boost of protein from Greek yogurt.

 Just say yes to adding avocados to your smoothies — starting with this chocolate number.
 It leaves smoothies with a lush, extra-creamy consistency, and the added fat will help keep you full.